 A NOTE ABOUT OUR FUNDING…

-The Road Division maintains a total of 1,590 miles of paved and unpaved roads in the unincorporated areas of Yavapai County.
+The Road Division maintains approximately 1,600 miles of paved and unpaved roads in the unincorporated areas of Yavapai County.

 No road fund labor, equipment, or material shall be used on roads that have not been approved for maintenance.
 To find out if a road has been approved for and is receiving County maintenance please contact the Public Works Department.